 One of the hardest adjustments for me when adapting to our grain-free lifestyle was finding substitutes for the classic foods my Italian husband loves.
-Pasta was, of course, at the top of his list, so after much trial, I was finally able to make some healthy alternatives that taste even better.
+Pasta was, of course, at the top of his list, so after much trial and error, I was finally able to make some healthy alternatives that taste even better.

-While the pesto available in stores are not terrible, it is hard to find one that doesn’t contain hydrogenated oils or grain fillers.
-Thankfully, Basil is one of the easiest herbs to grow.
+While the pesto available in stores is not terrible, it is hard to find one that doesn’t contain hydrogenated oils or grain fillers.
+Thankfully, basil is one of the easiest herbs to grow.
 I don’t have a green thumb, but even I can’t seem to kill it.
 In fact, one summer, we had 3 foot tall basil plants take over the garden.

 We made big batches of this when the basil was ready for harvest and froze it to use all year!
 I found that I actually prefer this, since the pesto was ready to go whenever we needed it.

 Pesto is essentially just a puree of fresh basil, nuts, olive oil, and garlic.
 It is a lovely green color and packs quite a punch of flavor.
 Pesto can be used on spaghetti squash “pasta”, on top of meatloaf, in stir-frys or casseroles for flavor, or with any Italian themed dish.
 It is also delicious on omelets, biscuits, or grain free bread.

 And if you really want a pasta dish, this pesto is great with Paleo Cupboard grain free pasta noodles (pictured above).